Living in Luxembourg

 When we asked expats and global nomads about the quality of medical care in Luxembourg, they replied:

 "Luxembourg offers a comprehensive range of medical services, including both public and private healthcare.
 The public healthcare system is funded by the government and provides free or low-cost medical care to all citizens.
 Private healthcare is also available and is generally of a high standard.
 Luxembourg has a wide range of medical specialists, including general practitioners, specialists in internal medicine, paediatrics, obstetrics and gynaecology, and many more.
 The country also has a number of well-equipped hospitals and clinics, offering a range of treatments and services.
-Luxembourg also has a number of pharmacies, providing access to a wide range of medications," wrote one expat in Luxembourg.
+Luxembourg also has a number of pharmacies, providing access to a wide range of medications," said one expat in Luxembourg.

 Are healthcare and health insurance expensive in Luxembourg?

 "Healthcare and health insurance in Luxembourg are generally considered to be expensive.
 The cost of healthcare is high due to the country's high standards of care, and the cost of health insurance is also high due to the country's high cost of living.
 However, the government does provide subsidies to help make healthcare and health insurance more affordable for those who need it.
-Additionally, there are a number of private health insurance companies that offer competitive rates," explained one expat living in Luxembourg.
+Additionally, there are a number of private health insurance companies that offer competitive rates," remarked one expat in Luxembourg.

 Is the cost of living in Luxembourg high?